 We can also help if you do not have a bank account, offering to hold up to £1,000 for you, to allow your project or activity to progress.
 Please contact us to discuss this further if this could be of help to you.

 The Exeter City Council Grants Programme offers support for community groups and organisations to work on local projects that help make Exeter such a great place to live.
-There are currently two types of grants available.

 Community groups can apply for a maximum grant of £500.
 A Ward Grant can support a community project, a local community festival, a local theatre production or a craft group.
 Examples of costs that could be supported include equipment or resources, publicity, materials, and refreshments.
 Applicants for a Ward Grant will need to demonstrate that there is community support for your project.